 Manchester is honoured to be hosting this important commemoration event on behalf of the nation.
 Like the rest of the country we fully acknowledge the debt we owe to those who fought for us at the Somme and are humbled still by their actions.

 Northern England was the heartland of the Pals’ battalions throughout the First World War and was also at the centre of the huge industrial effort for the Somme.
-It’s therefore fitting that the focal point of remembrance and opportunities for people to learn about and reflect further on the enormity of the events at the Somme should be in our city.
+It’s therefore fitting that the focal point of remembrance and opportunities for people to learn about and reflect further on the enormity of the events at the Somme should be

 We’re ready to welcome people from around the country to Manchester and want to give as many people as possible - young and old - the opportunity to observe, think, reflect, and participate in the commemorative events planned to mark this hugely important centenary.